VanTanev/ivantanev.com/content/blog/safer-coding-with-husky-hooks/index.md

 # 3. Auto-install npm dependencies when switching branches

-A great way to lose time chasing non-existant bugs is to forget that different branches can have different dependencies in `package.json`.
+A great way to lose time chasing non-existent bugs is to forget that different branches can have different dependencies in `package.json`.
-The following setup will automatically run `npm install` after you switch branches or execute a git command that can modify `package.json`, e.g. a merge.
+The following setup will automatically run `npm install` after you switch branches or execute git commands that can modify `package.json`, e.g. a merge.

 ```shell
 ➜  npx husky add .husky/post-checkout 'echo "the post-checkout hook ran 🚀"'